DespotBob/Herstamac/README.md

 <h3> Example - A Machine Builder</h3>

-A builder is a class that is used to produce a StateMachineDefinition.
+A MachineBuilder is a class that is used to produce a StateMachineDefinition.

     public class SlowFastStoppedStateMachineBuilder : MachineBuilder<SlowFastStoppedInternalState>
     {